jbobron/org/crowdfunding/readme.md

 - David was a part of Larry Lessig's Rootstrikers and Mayday.us movements for fundamental campaign finance reform.
 - Jared and Rohan dedicated hundreds of hours to promote Bernie Sanders, a progressive candidate with decades of political experience independent of the two party system.
-- Rohan worked with the Liberation Technology program at Stanford to deploy an SMS-based technology to ~200k people in India to help them participate in democracy more easily.
+- Rohan worked with the Liberation Technology program at Stanford to deploy an SMS-based technology to 200,000 people in India to help them participate in democracy more easily.
 - David has helped campaign for progressive immigration reform to double-down on America's incredible talent.
 - Rohan worked at AirJaldi, a rural mesh internet provider in the Himalayas, to help the Tibetan government-in-exile communicate effectively and securely with the rest of the world.
 - David advised a team of state lawmakers to bring Equity Crowdfunding to economically disadvantaged areas in Texas to boost small business entrepreneurship.
-- Rohan was a Samasource fellow in India, providing digital work for women, children and refugees.
+- Rohan was a Samasource fellow in India, providing digital work for women, children, and refugees.